sebicirdeiu/random-movie-generator/README.md

-A react app using OMDB API that generates a random movie based on genre and IMDB score preferences.
+A react app using OMDB API that generates a random movie based on genre preferance, from a top of 400 most popular items in each category.